aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 You must have noticed that the CW metrics didn’t start populating right away as it takes 60 seconds interval period to capture data points.
 However to monitor and understand OS metrics eg. if the CPU is consumed by user or system, free/active memory for as granular as 1 second interval, then Enhanced Monitoring(EM) should help.

-If you have Enhanced Monitoring option enabled for the database instance, select *Enhanced Monitoring* option from the *Monitoring* dropdown list.For more information about enabling and using the Enhanced Monitoring feature, please refer to the Enhanced Monitoring doc (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).
+If you have Enhanced Monitoring option enabled for the database instance, select *Enhanced Monitoring* option from the *Monitoring* dropdown list.For more information about enabling and using the Enhanced Monitoring feature, please refer to the [Enhanced Monitoring doc](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.OS.html).

 You will see additional counters showing metrics captured at the guest OS level as well as local storage (not Aurora storage) .
 [Image: Screenshot 2021-04-30 at 21.20.33.png]

 From the above, the CPU is driven by *user* and *drop* in Free memory for the same period where there is Increase in *Load average 1 min.*

-_*Doing more with performance insights*_
+### Doing more with performance insights

  Identify *top* SQL queries using performance insights dashboard.

 Amazon RDS Performance Insights monitors your Amazon RDS DB instance load so that you can analyze and troubleshoot your database performance.
-To view the current performance insights dashboard, please go to the [RDS console!](https://console.aws.amazon.com/rds/) and in the navigation pane, click performance insights and choose the writer node.
+To view the current performance insights dashboard, please go to the [RDS console](https://console.aws.amazon.com/rds/) and in the navigation pane, click performance insights and choose the writer node.
 You should see the console like below.
 [Image: Screenshot 2021-04-21 at 16.42.32.png]
 The dashboard is divided into 3 sections, allowing you to drill down from high level performance indicator metrics down to individual *queries*, *waits*, *users* and *hosts* generating the load.
-You can learn more about this in the [previous lab!](https://awsauroralabsmy.com/provisioned/perf-insights/).
+You can learn more about this in the [previous lab](https://awsauroralabsmy.com/provisioned/perf-insights/).

 So far so good we can see wait types, wait events and the top queries but can we do more with *P.I*?
 Let’s enable additional components on the *counter metrics* and also on the *Session Activity* preferences at the bottom.
 We will also slightly change the view of *Database Load.*